Vfunction exits stealth to transform monolithic enterprise apps into cloud-native microservices

 “The Vfunction team, including our investors and founders, is somewhat special in its approach to building a company — it assumed a technology risk, as opposed to a market risk,” Rafalin said.
 “In our case, we knew there was a market for it, so we needed to build it.
 The question was, could it be built?”

-As a team of industry veterans with a multi-million dollar enterprise exit to their names, Vfunction had little difficulty raising what can only be described as a substantial seed round.
-The $12.2 million investment, which the company actually raised back in 2017 shortly after it was founded, was co-led by Shasta Ventures and Zeev Ventures.
-It oncluded participation from Khosla Ventures and Engineering Capital, which also invested in an earlier pre-seed round of funding.
+With a team of industry veterans with a multi-million dollar enterprise exit to their names, Vfunction had little difficulty raising what can only be described as a substantial seed round.
+The $12.2 million investment, which the company actually raised in 2017 shortly after it was founded, was co-led by Shasta Ventures and Zeev Ventures.
+It included participation from Khosla Ventures and Engineering Capital, which also invested in an earlier pre-seed round of funding.

 During its stealth phase, Vfunction claims to have secured “six- and seven-figure deals” with some of the world’s leading banks, though it was only at liberty to disclose Italy’s Intesa Sanpaolo as a paying customer.